Parse name

 ---|---|---|

-validated | boolean | The validated key is a boolean indicating if a first name, middle name or last name exists in an official database.
-Most countries and their governments have great open data initiatives and provide official first names, gender and frequencies.
-For the first name and middle names the validated key is a boolean indicating if the name is also in the official database for the resulting country.
-If the validated key is 'false' then the name is derived from another country.
-It's still an existing name but we don't have the official database for that country.
-For the last name it means it has at least to occur two times in the resulting country. |
+validated | boolean | The 'validated' key is a boolean indicating if a first name, middle name or surname exists in an official database.
+If the validated key is 'false' for the 'firstname' then the name is derived from another country.
+It's still an existing first name, but we don't have the official database for that country.
+If the validated key is 'false' for the surname it means it does not exist in the resulting country. |

-gender | enum | The gender is always an "m" (male) or "f" (female).
-Our database holds 1.597.154 official first names and their gender received from governments.
+gender | enum | The gender is always an 'm' (male) or 'f' (female).
+Our database holds 2.208.942 official first names and their gender received from governments.
 By providing the country_code in the request parameter the accuracy of the gender will be higher. |

 unisex | boolean | A unisex name is a given name that can be used by a person regardless of their gender. |